Should I Buy a Summer House or a Log Cabin?

 Log cabins have much heavier cladding, ranging up to 70mm, which is often Scandinavian in origin.

 This makes log cabins much more suitable for year-round usage, perhaps as a garden office or home gym.
+For true year-round use, you will need to opt for at least 44mm thickness.

 Therefore, summer houses are usually associated with pleasure, and log cabins with practicality.